 - Broken thermostat.
 Many Texas homes still have their original, dial-style thermostats, which can often be a surprising cause of AC problems.
 An older thermostat may not be calibrated correctly, so it does not communicate properly with the unit.
 Or, you may have a thermostat that is programmed incorrectly.
 A professional can help you diagnose and correct the issue, whether it is an easy recalibration or an update to be made.

 - Leaky ducts.
-Your AC unit may be cooling correctly, but if there are leaks in the ductwork that transports the cool air throughout your home or business, then it is an issue.
-The cool air ends up inside your walls instead of in the main space, and you end up wasting money and putting up with uncomfortably warm temperatures.
-Ductwork repair can make a huge difference in both your electricity bill and comfort levels.
+Your A/C unit may be cooling correctly, but if there are leaks in the ductwork that transports the cold air throughout your home or business, then it is an issue.
+The cold air ends up inside your walls instead of in the main space, and you end up wasting money and putting up with uncomfortably warm temperatures.
+Ductwork repair can make a massive difference in both your electricity bill and comfort levels.

 - Clogged drains.
-An important job of an AC unit is to remove moisture from the indoor air, with that moisture traveling through a drain line, into a special pan, and then exiting through a drain.
+An important job of an A/C unit is to remove moisture from the indoor air, with that moisture traveling through a drain line, into a special pan, and then to exit through a drain.
 However, the line or drain can become clogged, or the pan can become too full, which can then cause a damaging water backup or leak.

 If you are experiencing a problem with your A/C unit, then Custom Air Systems is here to help you.
 We are more than happy to answer any questions you may have about your A/C unit or the issues you are dealing with.
 Our team is made up of the best A/C contractors in Texas, with many years of experience and specialized training.
 It has always been our goal to raise the bar for high-quality, professional A/C service, and we strive to give every single customer the excellent service they deserve.